kotsky/py-libs/README.md

 The most common ways of searching in graphs are:
 - depth first search (DFS) - explore each branch before changing to other branch
-- breadth first search (BFS) - explore neighbours before their childs BSF is great to find the shortest path, but DFS is easier to implement.
+- breadth first search (BFS) - explore neighbours before their childs

+BFS is great to find the shortest path, but DFS is easier to implement.
 DFS is implemented recursively, and BFS uses Queue.
 Take a note, that in graphs we have to track which nodes we already visited before.
 In some problems, we might need track nodes as visited before and visiting right now.
 - bidirectional search - BFS from 2 graphs source to define node of their collision.